destinmoulton/rsyncbackup/README.md

 ### rsyncbackup

-rsync backup the mysql databases and /home/ directory to a remote rsync host.
+Backup the mysql databases and rsync the /home/ directory to a remote rsync host.

 * rsyncbackup.sh
   * Dumps mysql databases into a /home/ directory